alexander-zw/cryptoshell/README.md

     to provide the public key in binary PEM format; otherwise the prompt asks for exact values of n and e in hex.
 ```

+## Examples

+`example.py` contains some example code that signs and verifies a message. `examples/` contains some example files for RSA keys in the PEM format.